Picture this situation.

 Factor in overtime and you have the recipe for extreme stress.

 These challenges will never go away for PMs.
-Fortunately, you can make them less of a concern with the right strategies.
+Fortunately, you can make them less of a concern with the a stress management initiative.

 11 Tips for Managing Multiple Projects